benday-inc/csharp-course/lab-03-unit-testing-with-nunit/lab-03-06-Testing-Asynchronous-Code.md

 # Lab 6: Testing Asynchronous Code

 ## Objective
-Learn how to write unit tests for asynchronous methods using NUnit.
+Learn how to write unit tests for asynchronous methods using NUnit and also notice, understand, and fix a common compiler problem in `async` code.

 ## Prerequisites
 - Completion of **Lab 5** or familiarity with custom assertions.